nslavov/SCP_Meeting/proteomics/guidelines.md

 &nbsp;

 {: .fs-6 }
-This page provides a platform for collecting and organizing community guidelines and recommendations for performing, benchmarking, and reporting single-cell proteomics experiments
+This page aims to collect and organize community guidelines and recommendations for performing, benchmarking, and reporting single-cell proteomics experiments
 -------

 &nbsp;